amazon-archives/aws-database-migration-tools/Blogs/Streaming data into Aurora PostgreSQL/README.md

 # DMS Blog

-This the companion scripts and Cloudformation template for the Blog to move data from S3 to a PostgreSQL database.
+This the companion scripts and Cloudformation template for the Blog to move data from S3 to a PostgreSQL database.\
+Link to the blog - https://aws.amazon.com/blogs/database/stream-data-into-an-aurora-postgresql-database-using-aws-dms-and-amazon-kinesis-data-firehose/

 ## Getting Started